Outstanding outcomes in children’s heart care

 Choosing where to bring your child for cardiovascular care is a major decision.
 We understand you want all the information you can get.
 And you want it in a clear, straightforward format that helps you make the right choice for your family.

 That’s why we share our outcomes with you in as clear and straightforward a way as possible.
 In medicine, “outcomes” measure the end results of a treatment.
 They’re an objective way of gauging how good a hospital is at treating your child’s condition.
-As you’ll see, the cardiovascular outcomes at Children’s Hospitals and Clinics of Minnesota are great.
+As you’ll see, the cardiovascular outcomes at Children’s Minnesota are great.

 The numbers below help show you how Children’s is delivering quality cardiovascular care.

 1 Survival rate is defined as the percent of people who survive to discharge home for a disease such as cancer.

 2 Length of stay is the number of days that a patient is hospitalized for care in a single visit.

 *Our participation in the STS Congenital Heart Surgery Database, the largest database tracking outcomes for congenital cardiac conditions in the world, serves as a benchmark for quality improvement while comparing our outcomes against national data.
 Within the database, surgeries are assigned an STS-EACTS (STAT) Mortality Category from 1 to 5.
 The complexity of cases and risk of mortality increases with each STAT Category.
 STAT Category 1 includes cases such as ventricular septal defect (VSD) closures.
 Arterial switch operation is Category 3.
 The most complex cases, including the Norwood procedure, are included in Category 5.

 Finding new ways to improve comfort and care

 At Children’s, we focus on research and innovations that make a difference at the bedside.
 From improving day-to-day quality of life for children and teens, to developing new pain management approaches and adopting cutting-edge technologies, our research is completely child and family-focused.